pciet/wichess/docs/freebsd.md

 # Installation On FreeBSD

 Wisconsin Chess can be installed from source onto the FreeBSD operating system.
-Here's the sequence that worked for me with a 2016 amd64 desktop computer.
+Here's the sequence that worked for me with a 2016 amd64 DIY desktop computer I assembled from parts ordered at [newegg.com](https://newegg.com).

 ## 1. Install FreeBSD